isovector/thinking-with-types/prose/frontmatter/3-introduction.markdown

 Notice that, as written, it seems impossible to assign a Haskell-esque type signature to `printf`.
 The additional parameters denoted by its ellipsis are given types by the value of its first parameter---a string.
-Such a pattern is common in dynamically typed languages, and in the case of `printf`, it's inarguably useful.
+Such a pattern is common in dynamically-typed languages, and in the case of `printf`, it's inarguably useful.

 The documentation for `printf` is quick to mention that the format string must